eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 Each sample DTDL file in the `{repo-root-dir}/digital-twin-model/dtdl` directory begins with an interface at the top level.

->Tip: A suggested strategy for creating your in-vehicle digital twin model is to first determine the components and vehicle characteristics you want to include in your common vehicle, followed by deciding the level of granularity you need for your in-vehicle digital twin model.
+>Tip: A suggested strategy for creating your in-vehicle digital twin model is to first determine the components and in-vehicle characteristics you want to include in your common in-vehicle, followed by deciding the level of granularity you need for your in-vehicle digital twin model.
 For example, in our samples, we categorize HVAC and OBD separately.
 The `hvac.json` DTDL file contains all HVAC-related elements, while the `obd.json` DTDL file contains all OBD-related components.

 ### 1.2 Create HVAC and HMI Interfaces